imlinus/component/README.md

-# ⚡️ Component Framework
+# Component

-A tiny (~30 KB), zero-dependency reactive UI framework with a React-like hooks API, built for the modern browser — **no build steps or bundlers required.**
+A tiny (~30 KB), zero-dependency reactive component framework with a React-like hooks API, built for the modern browser — **no build steps or bundlers required.**

 ## Why it's cool